Develop a map-based, resource platform that enables Life After Hate to more effectively provide service to people trying to leave hate groups.

 Design: Sketch, Adobe Photoshop

-Coding: React.js, Node.js, MongoDB, Mapbox
+Coding: React.js, Redux, Node.js, MongoDB

 "Each year, more than 250,000 people in the United States are victims of hate crimes.
 The vast majority are violent and more than half go unreported.
 Between 2008 and 2017, 71 percent of extremist-related fatalities in the U.S. were committed by members of the far right or white-supremacist movements.
 LAH helps people leave the violent far-right to connect with humanity and lead compassionate lives." - Life After Hate

-There is also the chance that the user may want to do a high-intent search, meaning they are looking for something very specific such as a particular resources contact name.
-In this case we need to display search results in a way that allows you to quickly skim through resource details.
+There is also the chance that the user may want to do a high-intent search where they search using details such as a particular contact name.
+In this case, we need to display search results in a way that allows users to quickly skim through resource details.
 We did this by adding a separate directory view.
-This directory view focuses on displaying the details of the resources in a spreadsheet format to make it easy to quickly find the intended resource.
+This directory view displays resource details in a spreadsheet format to make it easy to find the intended resource.